MicrocontrollersDev/MigratingToLatest/README.md

 ### Installing Fabric

 This is only for the default Minecraft launcher.
-If you are using MultiMC, you can easily create a new profile and install fabric to it.
+If you are using [PolyMC](https://polymc.org), you can easily create a new profile and install fabric to it.
+It is highly recommended to use PolyMC instead of the default launcher as it provides many more features for both modders and regular users alike.

 0. Make sure you close Minecraft and the Minecraft launcher before installing Fabric, otherwise unexpected things can happen.
 1. Download the [Fabric installer](https://fabricmc.net/use).